 In this case the detector is retracted by about 25 mm from full insertion but even just retracting 5 mm will result in significant broadening of the Kikuchi bands.
 Why might this be useful?
 For most analyses it is not – the smaller solid angle, the broader bands and the weaker signal all result in a slower analysis with, possibly, a lower indexing rate.
 However, there are applications where this can be beneficial:

 Typically, for such EBSPs we would either use the more precise indexing available using AZtec’s Refined Accuracy mode or else would benefit from processing the EBSPs using 3rd party software (such as developed for so-called “High Resolution EBSD”).
 The improvements in angular precision or in phase/orientation discrimination will of course be very dependent on the quality of the EBSP, and so the condition of the sample and the set up of the EBSD detector will be very important.
-However, if you have a sample that gives good quality EBSPs, then switch Symmetry to resolution mode, retract the detector by a few mm, set up the exposure settings to give good quality patterns and switch on Refined Accuracy indexing, and you might just extract some better quality data from your samples.
+However, if you have a sample that gives good quality EBSPs, then switch your Symmetry S2 to resolution mode, retract the detector by a few mm, set up the exposure settings to give good quality patterns, and switch on Refined Accuracy indexing, and you might just extract some better quality data from your samples.

-I hope that these 2 Symmetry “tips and tricks” blogs have been helpful to many of you.
+I hope that these 2 Symmetry S2 “tips and tricks” blogs have been helpful to many of you.
 If you have requests for other similar blogs for any of our products, then please don’t hesitate to let us know.
 In the meantime, good luck with your analyses and keep enjoying the fascinating world of EBSD!

 Dr Pat Trimby